Tiffany Cabán: New York City Council

 In September 2020, Cabán announced her candidacy for the 22nd district of the New York City Council in the 2021 election.
 The incumbent Costa Constantinides could not seek re-election due to term limits.
-New York City's 22nd district covers Ditmars, Steinway, Astoria, Queens and parts of East Elmhurst, Queens.
+New York City's 22nd district covers Ditmars-Steinway, Queens, Astoria, Queens, and parts of East Elmhurst, Queens.
 She ran on a democratic socialist and police and prison abolitionist program on a Democratic Party ticket, with support from the Democratic Socialists of America, including the New York City chapter.

 Cabán was sworn in on December 1, 2021 following her election on November 2, in order to fill the vacancy left by Constantinides' resignation.

 In 2022, Cabán supported a proposed rezoning to allow a 1300-unit housing development (one quarter of which was earmarked for affordable housing) on a former industrial site in her district.

-On May 2, 2023, Councilwoman Cabán joined protesters at a New York City Rent Guidelines Board meeting at the Great Hall of Cooper Union at Astor Place in Manhattan to protest the proposed 16 percent rent hike on rent-stabilized apartments with two year leases.
+On May 2, 2023, Cabán joined protesters at a New York City Rent Guidelines Board meeting at the Great Hall of Cooper Union at Astor Place in Manhattan to protest the proposed 16 percent rent hike on rent-stabilized apartments with two year leases.
 They all called for a rent rollback for all tenants living in rent-controlled and stabilized units.
 Tiffany was joined by fellow council members Chi Osse, Alexa Aviles, Shahana Hanif, and Sandy Nurse.

 On September 16, 2024, she became the first member of the New York City Council to publicly call for mayor Eric Adams to step down from office, due to ongoing criminal investigations into many of his close associates.
 On September 25, 2024, she reaffirmed that stance following his federal indictment.

+In April 2026, Cabán introduced the Delivery Protection Act, which would require companies like Amazon to directly employ last-mile delivery drivers and warehouse workers, as well as set licensing, safety, and training requirements for last-mile facilities.

+In September 2026, Cabán was arrested alongside over 100 protestors at a protest ahead of a speech by Israeli prime minister Benjamin Netanyahu at the United Nations General Assembly.